 - Add accurate hours and location information.

 - Put your phone number and other contact info that people need to know.

 Google owns the largest market share as far as search engines go, but there are at least a dozen large directories, search engines, review sites, etc. that you should be completing your profile on – mostly for the same reasons I mentioned about Google.

 Most let you claim a business for free, but may also offer some paid services which you do not have to buy.

 Here is an excellent list of the 20 places your business should be online when you are marketing for martial arts.

 If you take an hour or two and complete all these profiles, you’ll be a step ahead of most of your competition who won’t take the time to do it.

 Simple, free, and impactful.

-Start staking claiming your space online for free.
+Start staking claim on your space online for free.

 2. Incentivize Referrals